-4.0 Description and Location of Project
+4.0 Project Description and Location

-The project consists of the Tyranite Mine property and the related Duggan Zone and the Minto Mine property.
+The project consists of the Tyranite Mine property, the related Duggan Zone and the Minto Mine property.
 The contiguous Tyranite and Duggan properties are located in Knight and Tyrrell townships, and the Minto property is wholly within Tyrrell Township.
-Both townships are located in the in the Larder Lake Mining Division of northeastern Ontario (Figure 4-1).
+Both townships are located approximately 18 km west of Gowganda in the Larder Lake Mining Division of northeastern Ontario (Figure 4-1 and 4-2).
 The area is also referred to as the Shining Tree Mining Camp.
+A large roadside sign in Tyrrell Township identifies the location of the Tyranite mine site.
+The location of the centre of the Tyranite claims can also be described as UTM Zone 17, 498000mE by 5278500mN.
+The majority of the claimsare located within NTS 41P/11 (Tyrrell Township).